 a) Email the proposal to the Internship Coordinator at firstname.lastname@example.org without any signatures (note that the email address is mgmt followed by the word internship with no space in between).
 The Internship Coordinator will work to get your proposal approved by the department.
 The document must be free of grammar and spelling errors before it will be submitted to the department for approval.
 During the approval process, you are likely to be required to do one or more rewrites-- look for updates on your proposal that will be sent to you from email@example.com.

 b) Once your proposal is accepted by the department (step 'a' above), the following four steps must then be completed:

 I) The Internship Coordinator will print and sign the proposal and notify you to pick up the printed copy.

-II) You will pick up the proposal and get the other three signatures on your proposal-- the host, adviser and you (the intern).
+II) You will pick up the proposal and get the other signatures on your proposal-- the host and you (the intern).

-III) Once you have all four signatures, return the proposal to the the Internship Coordinator.
+III) Once you have all the signatures, return the proposal to the the Internship Coordinator.
 The "date of final approval" will be recorded on the proposal by the Internship Coordinator.

 ***Note: You must have a signed internship proposal before you do your internship work.

 Step 6: Enroll in the Mgmt 489 course

-Once you have a complete proposal with all the signatures, the Internship Coordinator will ask the Mgmt 489 instructor to open the course for you.
-Once you receive a confirmation email from the instructor, you should register for the course within the time period specified in this email.
+Once you have a complete proposal with all the signatures, the Internship Coordinator will open the course for you.
+Once you receive a confirmation email, you should register for the course within the time period specified in this email.